antonfirsov/docs/2016/04-NetNative-UWP-Update2/NetNative-UWP-Update2.md

 ##Provide Feedback
 We want to thank you for your feedback as it has been instrumental in guiding our work!
 Please continue to send questions and suggestions to [dotnetnative@microsoft.com](mailto:dotnetnative@microsoft.com).
 We look forward to hearing from you and seeing what great things you will build.

+*This post was written by Matthew Whilden, Software Engineer and Stacey Haffner, Program Manager on the .NET team.*